euniswinner/Impressionist_timeline-working-/README.md

 This was my first experience using the matplotlib library.
 I referenced Corey Schafer’s "Matplotlib Tutorial (Part 2)" to master coordinate shifting.
 While the logic was sound, I had to refine the axis formatting and labels to ensure the chart maintained professional clarity.

 Future Application
 This project taught me how to map "historical lifecycles."
-I plan to apply these skills to Civil Engineering to visualize infrastructure data, such as construction dates, maintenance cycles, and the durability of future public structures.
+I plan to apply these skills to Civil Engineering to visualize infrastructure data, such as construction dates, maintenance cycles, and the durability of future public structures